scatcher/angular-point-example/README.md

     gulp serve

+The offline environment will intercept all outgoing calls to SharePoint and depending if you have cached xml files available will return cached server responses or dynamically generated mock server responses.
+All application interactions while in this environment will persist until the browser is reloaded.

+All project script/style files in the main app folder will automatically get injected into the build blocks contained in the app/index.html file so there is no need to manually create script/style references.
+Any changes made to the code will cause any necessary compilers (TypeScript/LESS) to run and the browser will automatically refresh.

 Prepare code for SharePoint
 ---------
 Gulp will concat and minify our code.
 The output of this process is put into the /dist folder.

     gulp deploy

+We combine all of the script references into concatenated files and inject a reference to the new scipt files in the dist/index.html file.
+All html is added to the Angular template cache and added to the dist/app.js so no server side requests for templates is required and the application will appear much more responsive.

 Update our dependencies